onnx/onnxmltools/onnxmltools/convert/README.md

 A typical conversion process may include three steps.

-* First, we translate the input model (commonly called raw model in our code) into our IR by calling a suitable parser.
+* First, we translate the input model (commonly called a raw model in our code) into our IR by calling a suitable parser.
 * The second stage is compling.
-We may try to optimize the computational graph (i.e, a topology) to reduce redundant computations and then calculate the shapes of all existing variables.
-Also, post-processing rules and some basic checks are applied.
+We may try to optimize the computational graph (i.e, a topology) and then calculate the shapes of all existing variables.
+Also, post-processing rules and some basic checks may be applied.
 * Third, we may call a function to invode the conversions of all existing operators in a topologically order.
 * Notice that all existing operators' shape calculators and converters should be registered.